What Large Business Employees Need to Know

 Healthways Well-Being Assessment is a trademark of Healthways, Inc. All rights reserved.

 If you don’t get coverage from your employer

 If you work part time (less than 20 hours a week) and don’t have insurance, you’ll need to get it.
-The health care reform law says almost all Americans need health insurance by March 31, 2014.
+The health care reform law says almost all Americans need health insurance.
 If you don’t buy coverage, you may have to pay a fine to the federal government.
 Because of health care reform, you won’t be denied coverage, even if you were denied before because of a serious health condition.

 How to get health coverage